 The flowers have a slight fragrance.
 In rare cases, the flowers are followed by fruits.

-The Shell Ginger enjoys growing in the full sun but needs part shade during the afternoon hours of harsh summers.
+The Shell Ginger enjoys growing in the full sun but likes afternoon shade during the harsh summers.

 Even though it tolerates various light conditions, it is best to place the plant under a bright light.

 Ideally, place the plant near a south-facing window when growing indoors where it receives part sun or filtered sun and is protected from the harsh rays of the midday sunshine.